ESTAT/core-geonetwork/README.md

 This instructions are based on https://webgate.ec.europa.eu/CITnet/confluence/display/IAM/ECAS+Tomcat+Client .

 To deploy GeoNetwork with the ECAS authentication enabled, you should use the Tomcat provided by the European Commission.
 On this case, we are using a Tomcat version 8.0.28 running over Java jdk1.8.0_66.
-On this installation of Tomcat you have to add two files to the lib folder (tomcat/lib): ecas-tomcat-8.0-4.13.0.jar and log4j-1.2.17.jar.
-Inside this same folder (lib) you have to create two other folders more: org/apache/catalina/authenticator and org/apache/catalina/startup.
+On this installation of Tomcat you have to add two files to the lib folder (`tomcat/lib`): `ecas-tomcat-8.0-4.13.0.jar` and `log4j-1.2.17.jar`.
+Inside this same folder (`lib`) you have to create two other folders more: `org/apache/catalina/authenticator` and `org/apache/catalina/startup`.

-On the folder lib/org/apache/catalina/authenticator you have to create a file called mbeans-descriptors.xml with the following content:
+On the folder `lib/org/apache/catalina/authenticator` you have to create a file called `mbeans-descriptors.xml` with the following content:

 ```
 <?xml version="1.0"?>